ikcodes/draylite_v0/README.md

 # Draylite V0

-Version 0 of Draylite platform.
-An internal tool to manage shipment intelligence for Gateway Logistics.
+Version 0 of Draylite platform: an internal tool to manage shipment intelligence for Gateway Logistics.

+## Current Hosting

+This app is configured to run in Serverless Cloud.
+One of the first post-Github-migration orders of business is to solidify the hosting pattern and allow for both local and cloud development.

-## Available Scripts
+## Dev Scripts

 In the project directory, you can run: